RafaelMurad/space-journey/README.md

 # Space Journey

-find fascinating pictures of the universe and learn about the universe itself.
-Information provided by NASA.

-Every day a new picture will be provided and all the info related to the picture.
+Discover fascinating pictures of the universe.
+Every day a new picture will be provided and all the info related is prived by NASA APOD API.

 # Getting Started with Create React App